Already purchased an On Demand training?

 6) Group facilitation skills

-As a result of this training, participants will be better able to:
+As a result of participating in this training, attendees will be better able to:

 3) Adapt the structure of the RTF4 program to help clients progress at their own comfortable pace (responsivity).